game-probability-simulator/monopoly/README.md

 # monopoly
 Game Probability Simulator for Monopoly.

-The goal of this project is to create a Game Probability SImulator for Monopoly.
+The goal of this project is to create a Game Probability Simulator for Monopoly.

 There are three main files involved in this project: